cloudmesh-community/book/chapters/class/516-week.md

 * OpenAPI Specification (see @sec:openapi-spec)
 * OpenAPI REST Service via Introspection (see @sec:openapi-introspection)

-YOu do not in thi class need to look at the other Sections about REST, however, if you like to you can.
+You do not in this class need to look at the other Sections about REST, however, if you like to you can.
 For the project, all projects will be using for REST services the framework used in sec:openapi-introspection.

-## Week 4: Feb 1 - Feb 8
+## Week 4: Sep 13 - Sep 20

 ### Github as REST service